dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

 ### Task 5: Error Propagation – Corrupted Cipher Text

-* Answer: The decryped text in ECB mode will have only one corrputed block (the block with the 55th byte), and the decrypted text in other mode will only preserve the first few blocks (before the block with the 55th bytes).
+* Answer: The number of blocks corrupted in ECB, CBC, CFB, OFB are 1 block, 2 blocks, 2 blocks, and 1 block respectively.

 * Observation